bourdakos1/visual-recognition-with-coreml/README.md

 # Watson Visual Recognition and Core ML

 > **Note:** This repo is now being dedicated to my own fun experiments.
-For a more vanilla version use the [official repo](https://github.com/watson-developer-cloud/visual-recognition-coreml).
+For a more vanilla version, use the [official repo](https://github.com/watson-developer-cloud/visual-recognition-coreml).

 Classify images offline with [Watson Visual Recognition][vizreq] and [Core ML][core_ml].